ahnuce/sql-intro/README.md

 - Distinguish between keys, foreign keys, and indexes
 - Describe the purpose of the JOIN
 - Use JOIN to combine tables in a SELECT
-- Describe what it means for a database to be normalized

 # Databases